“Before anything else, preparation is the key to success” Alexander Graham Bell.

 [Related Post: How Should I Ask a Home Inspector for an Inspection?]

 Your real estate agent calls, they are excited (commissions are a wonderful thing)… your first offer comes in and it’s at full asking price.

 You celebrate with a little champagne and prepare for a smooth transition.
 You have a plan!

 HOWEVER, as you read the offer it contains a lot of contingencies;

 - Home inspections (17 days)

-You aren’t worried about the inspections, you’ve just spent thousands of dollars repairing and fixing anything that you thought was needed.
+You aren’t worried about the inspections, you’ve just spent tens of thousands of dollars repairing and fixing anything that you thought was needed.
+You hired a home inspector to come out 6 months earlier and he gave you a list.
+It was a big list.
+A PETTY nit pick list!
 You’ve hired contractors for all of the work and you know that your house is rock solid.

 But then comes the buyer’s inspection.

 The report comes back with multiple issues!
 How can this be?
 You just did everything you thought possible to prevent this!